 As an initial matter, it is important to understand that voluntary disclosures can apply to any variety of omissions or mistakes in taxes.
 Too many taxpayers mistakenly believe that the VDP pertains only to that unreported bank account in Switzerland or Israel, which is inaccurate.
 The Voluntary Disclosure Practice is a longstanding practice of IRS Criminal Investigation whereby CI takes timely, accurate, and complete voluntary disclosures into account in deciding whether to recommend to the Department of Justice that a taxpayer be criminally prosecuted.
 It enables noncompliant taxpayers to resolve their tax liabilities and minimize their chance of criminal prosecution.
 When a taxpayer truthfully, timely, and completely complies with all provisions of the voluntary disclosure practice, the IRS should not recommend criminal prosecution to the Department of Justice.

-The IRS also announced a “streamlined” program last year for U.S. citizens living abroad who have not complied with U.S. reporting obligations.
+In 2014, the IRS announced a “streamlined” program for U.S. taxpayers residing in the U.S. and abroad who have not complied with U.S. reporting obligations.
+The Streamlined Foreign Offshore Procedures and Streamlined Domestic Offshore Procedures are available to taxpayers whose failures were non-willful.
 Applying for the streamlined program can be risky, though, as an applicant that the IRS excludes from the streamlined program is also forbidden from participating in the VDP.

 Both the streamlined program and the VDP represent what are known as “noisy disclosures,” meaning the taxpayer openly and explicitly approaches the IRS and notifies the agency of the deficiency issue.
 Another option is what is called a “quiet disclosure,” whereby a taxpayer simply files the delinquent reports (such as FBAR or Form 8938) along with amended or original tax returns for the appropriate years and payment for the taxes owed.
 A voluntary disclosure attorney at our Los Angeles firm can explain this option further to you.
 The “quiet disclosure” hopes that the IRS simply accepts the submissions with no further action, thereby avoiding the imposition of penalties.
 The downside is that the IRS could instead choose to audit the taxpayer’s tax returns, and may use the information provided in the amended returns in a subsequent criminal investigation of the taxpayer.